What Are Over The Counter (OTC) Derivatives?

-- It can allow small companies to engage in trade without the requirement of being listed on stock exchanges.
-These companies can also stand to benefit from lesser financial and administrative costs as compared to companies which are listed on stock exchanges.
+- It allows small companies to engage in trade without being listed on stock exchanges.
+These companies can also stand to benefit from lesser financial and administrative costs compared to companies listed on stock exchanges.

-- It can be used for hedging, transferring of trading risks, and as a leverage for business operations.
+- It can be used for hedging, transferring trading risks, and as leverage for business operations.

-- It can allow for increased flexibility as the companies don’t have to abide by the standardised norms vis-a-vis exchange traded derivatives.
-The products can be customised to suit the specific requirements of the company.
+- It can allow for increased flexibility as the companies don’t have to abide by the standardised norms vis-a-vis exchange-traded derivatives.

-- It can allow companies to provide stable prices to its customers.
+- It can allow companies to provide stable prices to their customers.